 Oatney Moves to Limit Taxes

-BRIESK - Peoples Representative Oatney introduced an amendment in the Royal Assembly today that, if adopted, would eliminate potential income and inheritance taxes as a means to raise revenue.
+amendment in the Royal Assembly today that, if adopted, would eliminate potential income and inheritance taxes as a means to raise revenue.
 The proposed change comes at a time when Minister Austi Scot and the Conservative Party face criticism over the legislation.

 On Thursday, Progressive Peter Krembs called the Governmental Revenue Act an "expropriations bill" and told reporters, "If the Conservative government is seriously entertaining this bizarre new multitude of taxes, they have no right to call themselves conservatives, capitalists, or liberals, because even modern liberals aren't that insane."

-the bill is a necessary foundation for the government's efforts to implement an economic simulation.
+.
 Defending the legislation and rejecting its characterization, he said, "Mr. Krembs is somewhat mistaken, I have not presented an appropriations bill.
 The bill I presented would give the government the right to pass appropriations bills using any of the methods listed."

-the Currency Creation and Governmental Revenue Acts authorize the printing of close to twelve trillion morovs and establishes the legal basis for a wide spectrum of taxes.
+If passed into law, the Currency Creation and Governmental Revenue Acts authorize the printing of close to twelve trillion morovs and establishes the legal basis for a wide spectrum of taxes.

 Fors Named Lord Chamberlain

-BRIESK - Former Peoples Representative Michael Fors has accepted the King's appointment to serve as Lord Chamberlain of the Royal Household.
+King's appointment to serve as Lord Chamberlain of the Royal Household.
 In addition to numerous ceremonial duties, the new Lord Chamberlain will be responsible for the day to day operation of the Monarchy and serve as the official channel between the King and the Royal Assembly.

 In the official decree, the King cited Fors' long years of service to Morovia and his experience in government.
 He is now the most senior official of the Royal Household and many expect him to prepare documents relating to the proper use of Morovian titles, styles, honors, and other matters of protocol.

 Fors is a former member of the Royal Assembly, Cabinet Minister, and Peoples Representative.
 He is the author of several amendments to the Constitution of the People and is recognized as an expert on Morovian constitutional law.
-In addition to his citizenship in Morovia, Fors recently concluded a term as President of the Virtual Commonwealth of Cyberia.
+In addition to his citizenship in Morovia, Fors recently concluded a term as President of the

 The Lord Chamberlain directs the operations of the Royal Household and serves as the public spokesperson of the Monarchy.
 The Royal Household assists the King in carrying out his constitutional and ceremonial duties.
 The last individual to hold the office was Lord Marc Lanson, Baron of Malbun, RCM, OSG.